 An example of a common bracket payout formula is based on a typical 3-game league bracket which would cost each bowler $5.00; 8 bowlers times $5.00 is a total prize fund of $40.00.
 There is usually a $5.00 administrative charge (this is the money paid to the person running the brackets).
 That leaves $35.00 in the prize fund.
 This money is usually a split $30.00 for the Winner share and $ 5.00 (money back) for the runner-up share.

 Brackets can be money makers for those interested in getting involved.
 Let's say that you run brackets for one league.
 If you run 20 brackets a night, that's $100.00 you would collect in administrative fees for running the brackets.
 Do this for a normal 36 week season and you take home $3600.00.
 For a relatively small investment in bracket software, an interested person can get a big payoff.

 Bracket wagering is often accompanied by side pot wagering where the highest individual game winners are rewarded with prize monies.

 Bracket wagering can be available to anyone participating in the USBC National Tournament as well as leagues or other tournaments offering this type of competition.

-While you are visiting today, why not spend a few moments searching our extensive menu of products at bowlingball.com
+While you are visiting today, it might not be a bad idea to spend time a few moments searching our extensive menu of products at bowlingball.com

 .
-You can "bet" we have the best selection online!
 If you wish to make a purchase, simply follow our easy online order instructions.
 Thanks for visiting bowlingball.com